 God has set us free from our sinful nature and declared us righteous through His Son.

 We have been given His Holy Spirit to guide us towards holy living.
-As we work towards righteousness, we will undoubtedly slip up.
-The key here is that we are working towards it.
-We are striving.
-We are moving forward.
-And we are allowing the Holy Spirit to teach us how to put to death the deeds of our sinful nature.
+As we mature in Christ, we will undoubtedly slip up.
+The key here is that we are growing and maturing.
+We are allowing the Holy Spirit to teach us how to put to death the deeds of our sinful nature.

 Let me put it another way.
 Let’s say for a moment that before Christ, we were shackled to our sin.
 When we surrender our lives to Christ, God unlocks the shackles making us free to go and leave our sinful nature behind us.
 We are no longer bound by heavy chains!
 And not only does He unlock the chains, but He also gives us the tools we need to be empowered and grow as sons and daughters of God.